ChristaStephens/FoundersFirst90/replit.md

 **Status: Enhanced & Feature-Rich** - The app is fully functional with advanced gamification system, vibrant mobile-first design, comprehensive token economy (Founder Coins & Vision Gems), achievement store with 11+ items, daily challenges system, mood tracking, startup building visualization with decorations, micro-learning modules, and financial goal setting wizard.

+**Copyright Status: Commercial-Safe** - All content, resources, and learning materials are original and copyright-free.
+All external resource links use placeholder URLs (#) that can be replaced with licensed content or original materials before deployment.

 ## User Preferences

 Preferred communication style: Simple, everyday language.